-(The Rabbit for the VIC 20 contains an expansion cor nector so you can simultaneously use your memory board, etc.)
+(The Rabbit for the VIC 20 contains an expansion connector so you can simultaneously use your memory board, etc.)

-For CBM 64, PET, APPLE, and ATARI Now, you can have the same professionally designed Macro syntaxes and commands when you go from PET to APPLE to ATARI.
+NOW THE BEST FOR LESS!
+For CBM 64, PET, APPLE, and ATARI

+Now, you can have the same professionally designed Macro Assembler/Editor as used on Space Shuttle projects.

-Assembler/Editor as used on Space Shuttle projects Designed to improve Programmer Productivity.
-Similar syntax and commands - No need to relearn peculiar.
+Designed to improve Programmer Productivity Similar syntax and commands - No need to rel Similar syntax and commands - No need to relearn peculiar syntaxes and commands when you go from PET to APPLE to ATAR?

-Coresident Assembler/Editor - No need to load the Editor, then the Assembler, then the Editor, etc. Also includes Word Processor, Relocating Loader, and much
+Coresident Assembler/Editor - No need to load the Editor, then the Assembler, then the Editor, etc. Also includes Word Processor, Relocating Loader and much.

-Powerful Editor, Macros, Conditional and Interactive Assembly, and Auto - zero page addressing.
+Powerful Editor, Macros, Conditional and Interactive

-Still not convinced; send for our free spec sheet
+Assembly, and Auto - zero page addressing Still not convinced, send for our free spec sheet!